Communication is prevention. That’s why ACE’s inhalant abuse prevention program focuses on education.

 If you suspect your child might be abusing inhalants, call your poison control center at 1-800-222-1222 or the 1-800 number on the product label.

 Inhalant Abuse Recovery

-Recovery is possible, but it is important to seek help for yourself or a loved one immediately.
-To find a treatment center in your area visit the Substance Abuse and Mental Health Services Administration's (SAMHSA) Behavioral Health Treatment Services Locator.
+Recovery is possible, and it is important to seek help for yourself or a loved one immediately.
+To find a treatment center in your area, visit the Substance Abuse and Mental Health Services Administration's (SAMHSA) Behavioral Health Treatment Services Locator.

-Questions about the signs and symptoms of inhalant abuse?
-Visit the Inhalant Abuse Messageboard to ask questions, get information, and find support on inhalant abuse from peers across the country.
+Need online support?
+Visit the Inhalant Abuse Messageboard to ask questions, get information, and find support regarding inhalant abuse from peers across the country.

 Supporting a Friend

 Connect with others that have lost their loved ones, learn how to support a friend, or get more information for yourself.

 The Alliance for Consumer Education has created an external messageboard that averages 100,000 active monthly users.
 Read real stories about abuse, what is really happening after school, at home and everywhere in-between.